MicrosoftDocs/visualstudio-docs/docs/extensibility/migration/migrated-assemblies.md

 Note that many interop assemblies were embeddable prior to Visual Studio 2022.
 Beginning in Visual Studio 2022, embedding is no longer required or supported.
 Please *reference* our interop assemblies instead of linking them.

 The following table provides a mapping from assemblies or packages your pre-Visual Studio 2022 extension may already be referencing to the new package ID to reference when targeting Visual Studio 2022.
-In some cases, assemblies are now available in NuGet packages that previously were only available from a local VS installation.
+In some cases, assemblies are now available in NuGet packages that previously were only available from a local Visual Studio installation.

 Pre-Visual Studio 2022 | Visual Studio 2022
 --|--